errikos/amtt/docs/building.rst

 Building from source
 ====================

 This section outlines the procedure to follow if you need to build a bundle of amtt (which can be useful if you want to distribute the application without having to build it in every machine).

 Python version
 --------------

 amtt is written in Python and was developed with **Python 3.5**.
 It has been tested to work with Python 3.6 as well, although as of the time of writing this text, creating a bundle with Python 3.6+ is not supported.
 The reason is explained in the following note.

+No matter which Python version you choose, you should always download the latest point release for that version.
+For example, as of the time of writing this text, the latest Python 3.5 version is 3.5.3 and that is what you would choose if you read this text on 13th April 2017.

 **Note:** amtt uses PyInstaller in order to build standalone archives.
 While amtt should work with any Python 3.5+ version, PyInstaller does not usually support the latest Python version right away.
 Before proceeding, please check with the |PyInstaller| home page for the maximum supported Python version.
 If in doubt, it is recommended that you use Python 3.5 (either 32 or 64 bit).

 Requirements
 ------------